Sholtee/sfc/README.md

     1) At least the "processor" attribute must be set on each node
     2) Without "dstBase" "dst" should be "<%= project.dirs.dist %>/views/"
     3) The output file will be named "dummy.html" (because "dst" is a folder)
-    4) Without "dst" the output of the processor will be treated as void -->
+    4) If "dst" is omitted the output of the processor will be treated as void -->
 <template processor="pug" dst="views/">
 .foo